 Ruminating on the reasonability of it all…

 Even the most seasoned writers would have trouble sustaining originality with those product descriptions.
-It only took a few minutes and several skipped tasks for me to realize that editing for METRO would be, for me, cumbersome at best.
+It only took a few minutes and several skipped tasks to realize that editing for METRO would be, for me, cumbersome at best.
 To fulfill guidelines, it’d be a regular back-and-forth of revisions, and what I was seeing had to be completely rewritten.
 So, it was time for me to click on that very convenient “delete account” button, and that was that.

 Truth be told, by trying out METRO, I was in unfamiliar territory.
 Product descriptions have never been part of my freelancing niche.
 There’s potential here, though I suspect the effort/pay ratio will remain a source of contention.